AnantharamanLab/METABOLIC/README.md

 ```
 *Note the the width of the arrows does not have any significance.*

-&emsp;&emsp;Generated only by METABOLIC-C.pl are a set of figures representing metabolic handoffs within the community:
+&emsp;&emsp;> Generated only by METABOLIC-C.pl are a set of figures representing metabolic handoffs within the community:

 For Sequential transformation diagram, we have summarized and visualized the genome number and genome coverage (relative abundance of microorganism) of the microorganisms that were putatively involved in the sequential transformation of both important inorganic elements and organic compounds.

 The resulting files are `Sequential_transformation_01.pdf` and `Sequential_transformation_02.pdf`.

-&emsp;&emsp;Generated only METABOLIC-C.pl is a figure reprsenting energy flow by the community:
+&emsp;&emsp;> Generated only METABOLIC-C.pl is a figure reprsenting energy flow by the community:

 For Metabolic energy flow diagram, a Sankey diagram is generated, representing the function fractions that are contributed by various microbial groups in a given community.

 The resulting file is `Metabolic_energy_flow.pdf`.

-&emsp;&emsp;METABOLIC-C.pl generates a figure reprsenting metabolic connections between different reactions that are found within the community:
+&emsp;&emsp;> METABOLIC-C.pl generates a figure reprsenting metabolic connections between different reactions that are
+&emsp;&emsp;  found within the community:

 For Metabolic network diagrams, diagrams representing metabolic connections of biogeochemical cycling steps at both phylum level and the whole community level will be generated.